pekellogg/pekellogg-pep-spring-project/README.md

-# Project: Spring Social media blog API
+# Social Media Blog API

 ## Background

-Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.

-This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
-However, the functionality for this project will leverage a popular web application framework for Java known as Spring.
-The Spring framework allows for automatic injection and configuration of many features, including data persitence, endpoints and conventional data manipulation logic (CRUD operations).
+This project is a backend-only API of a social media app.
+This project leverages Spring, a popular Java web application framework.
+Spring allows for automatic data injection and configuration, data persitence, endpoints, and conventional CRUD operations.

-In our hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
-In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.

-## Database Tables
+## Tables

-The following tables will be initialized in your project's built-in database upon startup using the configuration details in the application.properties file and the provided SQL script.
+The following tables are initialized in the project's database upon startup using configuration details within application.properties and a provided SQL script.

 ### Account
 ```